Anil567849/env-file-manager/README.md

 ## Usage

-Start the dashboard in the current project:
+Start the dashboard from your project root:

 ```bash
 npx env-file-manager
 ```

-Scan another project:
+By default, Env File Manager scans the current working directory.
+If you run it from somewhere else, pass the project path explicitly:

 ```bash
 npx env-file-manager --root /path/to/project